 Inhibits activation of IL-5R and subsequent signal transduction.
 Induces direct, rapid, and nearly complete depletion of eosinophils and basophils in the circulation, bone marrow, and target tissues through antibody-dependent cell-mediated cytotoxicity.

 Results in dose-dependent decreases in blood eosinophil counts; effects observed after 24 hours and lasting at least 8–12 weeks.

 Results in associated reductions in blood basophil counts; clinical benefit of such reductions unknown.

 Advice to Patients

-Inform patients that benralizumab does not treat acute asthma symptoms or acute exacerbations.
-Inform patients to seek medical advice if their asthma remains uncontrolled or worsens after initiation of treatment with benralizumab.1
+Importance of informing patients that benralizumab does not relieve acute asthma symptoms or exacerbations.
+Advise patients to contact their clinician if asthma remains uncontrolled or worsens after treatment initiation.

 Excipients in commercially available drug preparations may have clinically important effects in some individuals; consult specific product labeling for details.

 Please refer to the ASHP Drug Shortages Resource Center for information on shortages of one or more of these preparations.

 AHFS DI Essentials™. © Copyright 2021, Selected Revisions February 11, 2019.
 American Society of Health-System Pharmacists, Inc., 4500 East-West Highway, Suite 900, Bethesda, Maryland 20814.